bimberman/portfolio/README.md

 # Portfolio

-A web page to showcase my work
+A web page that showcases my work

 ## Technologies used